 - Asst.
 Chief Kendall Hocutt, Operations

 - Asst.
 Chief Danny Poole, Services

 - Asst.
 Chief Ronny Mizell, Training

 - Asst.
 Chief John Fanning, Office of the Fire Marshal

-The interim fire chief, who is currently Bradley Harvey, supervises the four assistant chiefs plus an administrative staff.
+The Fire Chief, is currently Herbert Griffin, supervises the four assistant chiefs plus an administrative staff.
 He is appointed by the city manager and approved by the Raleigh City Council.
-This position does not have to be filled from within the ranks of the fire department.